muhweziasaph/Internship-week-1/README.md

 - HTML
 - Git & GitHub
 ## How to View
-Open `index.html` in any web browser.
+- clone the repository and open `index.html` in any web browser.
+- you can also after cloning use visual studio code with live server extension
 ## Author
-MUHWEZI ASAPH
+INTERNEE MUHWEZI ASAPH
 UTAMU STUDENT
 BACHELOR OF SCIENCE COMPUTER SCIENCE